Emmanuel Gillespie

-Emmanuel Gillespie, a distinguished visual artist with experience spanning painting and sculpture was born and raised in Dallas, Texas.
+Emmanuel Gillespie, a visual artist with experience spanning painting and sculpture was born and raised in Dallas, Texas.
 With a rich educational background in scholarship and a profound focus on the Black experience in history, Gillespie’s work transcends mere artistic expression.
 With a deep-seated commitment to scholarship, Emmanuel Gillespie possesses an extensive educational background that underpins his creative career, infusing his work with an unparalleled depth of insight and resonance.
 Through a fusion of traditional and innovative techniques, his past Migration and Temporary Freedom series illuminate the often-untold stories, struggles, and triumphs of Black individuals, challenging perceptions and fostering understanding.
 Gillespie’s newly created Joy series expands upon his interests in humanity and existence.

 Gillespie received his BFA from the University of North Texas and later earned his Master of Art from Indiana University of Pennsylvania.
 Currently a professor of art in Dallas, and working through 2D and 3D forms, Gillespie has completed several public art projects in Dallas.
 Some most notable works include site-specific sculptures for the Bexar Street Corridor, the design for the DART bus station for the DART Green Line project, statue commissions of Ernie Banks for the Booker T. Washington High School for the Performing and Visual Arts, and two 8ft. bronze statues for the Cedar Crest Golf course in Southern Dallas of Walter Hagen and Dr. Charles Sifford.
 Gillespie utilizes his artistic practice as a conduit for community engagement.
 Emmanuel Gillespie’s artwork invites viewers to engage, reflect, and connect with history on a profound level while cultivating conversations.
 Gillespie’s passion for his artistry has ingeniously woven a vivid textile that brings to life the profound narratives of the past.